 Making a Counseling Referral

 Sometimes students are thwarted in their academic agenda by family or personal problems, academic difficulties or career concerns.
-It is the role of University Counseling Services to assist these students in order that they may function as fully as possible and successfully complete their academic pursuits.
+It is the role of Kutztown University Counseling & Psychological Services to assist these students in order that they may function as fully as possible and successfully complete their academic pursuits.

 Why might a student seek counseling services?

 College life can be stressful, and at times, talking to a professional counselor may be helpful.
 Counseling services are available to help “talk through” a relatively straightforward problem or difficulty.

 Students commonly seek counseling for feelings of depression, anxiety, fear,

 or confusion.
 Poor study habits or difficulties with concentration may also

 be of concern.
 Family problems, developing and understanding relationships,

 sexuality and sexual orientation, self-esteem, eating and weight problems,

 and recovering from trauma or abuse are other common presenting issues for